Dre Campbell Farm

 11 Natural Ways to Get Rid of Snow Mold

-If you’re not familiar with it, snow mold is a type of fungus that grows in the cold, damp environment of melting snow.
-It can cause damage to your lawn grass, and in some cases, it can even be hazardous to your health [1].
+If you’re unfamiliar with it, snow mold is a fungal lawn disease that grows in the cold, damp environment of melting snow.
+It can damage your lawn grass and, in some cases, even be hazardous to your health [1].

-So how do you get rid of snow mold?
-There are a few natural ways to do it, but it’s important to be vigilant and take steps to prevent it from forming in the first place.
+So, how do you get rid of snow mold?
+There are a few natural ways, but it’s essential to be vigilant and take steps to prevent it from forming in the first place.

 Identification

-If you see any of the following signs in your yard, you likely have snow mould and should take action to get rid of it.
+If you see any of the following signs in your yard, you likely have snow mold and should take action to get rid of it.

 • Circles of straw-colored patches in grass that range in different sizes.